 Youth work tradition in Slovenia started approximately with Slovenian independence in 1991.
 Before 1991, Slovenia was part of Yugoslavia.

-In 2010, Slovenia saw the adoption by the government of the Public Interest in the Youth SectorAct (Zakon o javnem interesu v mladinskem sektorju).
+In 2010, Slovenian government adopted the Public Interest in the Youth SectorAct (Zakon o javnem interesu v mladinskem sektorju).
 Article 3 provides a legal definition for youth work, combining formal and non-formal aspects of youth work.
 The Public Interest in the Youth Sector Act identifies that the responsibility for governing the youth sector lies with the State, self-governing local communities and the self-governing national communities, where relevant (see Article 6).

 The Government of the Republic of Slovenia proposes a National Programme Youth for adoption by the National Assembly every ten years.
 First was adopted in 2023 for the period 2012-2022 and in year 2023 the new 10 years long National Programme will be adopted. .
 This is the main document that forms youth policy agenda and specific policy measures in the field of youth work.